rostislav-matveev/AMR-translations/README.md

 # AMR-translations
-Translation of articles for amr
+Translation of articles for the AMR.

 ## Slava's log